matter-in-motion/mm-db-schema/readme.md

 Define a schema in your resource controller with options:

 * __db__ — database name.
 If you use [mm-db](https://github.com/matter-in-motion/mm-db) extension you can omit this.
-Default databse will be used.
+Default database will be used.
 * __table__ — table name or an object with table name and table creation options.
-* __indexes__ — array of indexe names or an object with index names and index creation options.
+* __indexes__ — array of index names or an object with index names and index creation options.
 * __apply__ — function.
 If you define `apply` function it will be called. `table` and `indexes` options will be ignored.
-However you still should define them to use in your code.
+However, you still should still define them to use in your code.

-You can define as many table as you want.
+You can define as many tables as you want.

 ### Simple example